harishpadmanabh-HP/SpinnerDemo/readMe.md

 5. **How do you handle user selection in a Spinner?**
    Using `setOnItemSelectedListener()` and implementing its methods.

+6. **Why is id for textview for item important?
+How can we have custom layout for items** ArrayAdapter looks for a TextView with this ID to call setText() internally.
+If it’s missing, the adapter throws IllegalStateException.
+   We can have seperate layout for item which has the textview is the root element and to provide id ofr it is mandatory

 ---

 ### 🟡 Intermediate-Level Questions